devrelcollective/devrelcollective.fun/content/about.md

 image: images/profile.png
 ---
 ## About us
 The DevRel Collective exists as a place for DevRel professionals, Community Managers, and others to share resources, learn best practices, support one another, and be amongst our peers.
-We participate in and nurture communities as our jobs, but we, too need a community of our own.
+We participate in and nurture communities as our jobs, but we, too, need a community of our own.
 This is that place.
 We are over **1,800 professionals** (and growing all the time!) from all walks of life and all over the world.

 If you're a DevRel Professional and are looking for your people, here we are!
 Join us!